 How to prevent teeth from breaking in half?

 Take care of your enamel by switching to a diet with a minimum of sugary and acidic foods and drinks.
 Use toothpaste with fluoride and floss regularly.
 Use a mouth guard, provided by and maintained with your dentist, during sleep if you tend to grind or clench your teeth.
-Wear a mouthguard if you play contact sports.
+Wear a mouthguard when playing contact sports.